 - Apply by requesting a paper form from your local council

 - Apply in person at your local council (some councils may not offer this)

 To apply, you will need to give your:

 - A photograph (passport style)

 How can I share this change?

 We’ve produced a poster that you can print out and put up in your church or community space.
-It is also helpful to remind people in your community of the changes, and the deadlines they need to meet to apply for a Voter Authority Certificate.
+It is also helpful to remind people in your community of the changes, and how to apply for a Voter Authority Certificate if they need.
 You may want to identify anyone in your community who will need additional support to do this.

 You could consider adding instructions on applying for a Voter Authority Certificate to your church newsletter.